abhatthal/getfile/README.md

 # GetFile

 GetFile is a simple yet powerful Java library to keep files up to date on client systems.
-Host your own files (i.e. data, code, anything really) over HTTP(S) and attribute a version to each file on the client and server.
+Host your own files (i.e. data, code, anything really) and attribute a version to each file on the client and server.
+Fully open-source client-side logic for validation on simple file servers ensures a secure and reliable method for file updates.

 When invoked in your application, GetFile will